 If you receive a Notice of Hearing along with an Application to Evict a Tenant, it means your landlord has taken the next step.
-Your landlord has asked the Landlord and Tenant Board to hold a hearing to decide if you should be evicted.
+Your landlord has asked the to hold a hearing to decide if you should be evicted.

 There are things you might be able to do before the hearing.
 These include:

-- if the application is about rent, pay what your landlord says you owe
+- if the is about rent, pay what your landlord says you owe

 - try to settle the case by making an agreement with your landlord

 - have a mediator help you and your landlord make an agreement

 - find out if you have a good case to dispute the eviction

 You might be able to stop the eviction process without having a hearing.
 If your landlord is trying to evict you because you haven’t paid rent, you can stop the process by paying what you owe plus the filing fee your landlord paid to the Board.